AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Industrial control systems (ICS): DMZs may provide a solution to the security problems associated with ICS.

 Most of the operational technology (OT) equipment that connects to the internet is not as well-designed for mitigating attacks as IT devices are.
-A DMZ can strengthen OT network segmentation, making it more difficult for malware, viruses, or other network threats to traverse the gap between IT systems and their less secure OT equivalents.
+A DMZ can strengthen OT network segmentation, making it more difficult for malware, viruses, or other network threats.

 For guidance on choosing the right tool or service, check out our data-driven lists of unified threat management (UTM) software.